Opeolumike/UK-Precision-GridShift/ARCHITECTURE.md

     whereas any single corner is not.
 ```

-For painted or marker-style targets (dots, crosses, solid shapes), Otsu thresholding isolates the target from the background by contrast, and the centroid of its largest contour is used directly via image moments since these targets typically have no internal corner structure for Harris detection to exploit.
+For painted or marker-style targets (dots, crosses, solid shapes), Otsu thresholding isolates the target from the background by contrast, and the centroid of its largest contour is used directly via image moments — appropriate since these targets typically have no internal corner structure for Harris detection to exploit.

 ### Per-Point Diagnostic Logging

 **Logic:** An aggregate "Detected Targets: 2/3" result tells the user *that* a point failed, but not *why*.
-Without a specific reason, diagnosing a failed checkpoint means manually re-deriving the search window, re-checking the orthomosaic bounds, and re-inspecting the image by hand.
-This is exactly the slow, manual process this software exists to avoid.
+Without a specific reason, diagnosing a failed checkpoint means manually re-deriving the search window, re-checking the orthomosaic bounds, and re-inspecting the image by hand — exactly the slow, manual process this tool exists to avoid.

 **Crucial Decision:** Each failure mode in the detection pipeline is checked and reported individually, rather than allowing a single generic `except: continue` to silently absorb every possible cause: